Alex-Genovese/floatversion/README.md

 ## Install

+FloatVersion will run in non-bash shells but up-to-date versions of Bash, Grep and JQ should be present.

 ### Standalone

 Place the script in a program includes folder or copy to `$PATH` eg `sudo cp floatversion /usr/bin`